SheilaGrace/ProjectUndertaker/Terms.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) 4.0 International Public License.
+See the [LICENSE](https://creativecommons.org/licenses/by-nc-sa/4.0/)  for details.